Recently, my husband and I celebrated ten years of marriage.

 1. Not going to sleep angry is bullshit

-It’s a nice sentiment, but sometimes you’re just too damn tired to make nice after a big blue.
-Sometimes sleep takes the edge off your anger, sometimes just a bit of time apart helps you get some perspective.
+It’s a sweet sentiment, but sometimes you’re just too damn tired to make nice after a big blue.
+Sometimes sleep takes the edge off your anger, sometimes just a few hours helps you get some perspective.
 Either way, going to sleep angry doesn’t kill your marriage.
-Leaving the anger to simmer unacknowledged for longer than a few days is probably not a good idea.
+Though, leaving the anger to simmer unacknowledged for longer than a few days is probably not a good idea.

 2. You don’t have to agree on everything